 What Deloitte suggests to financial institutions is to conduct thorough assessments of compliance risk exposure, also including both a comprehensive framework and a methodology for evaluating and prioritizing risk.
 But how to do that if the needed information is lacking or requires a long time to be obtained?

 Easy: with Daitomic!
 Without prejudice to all the previous statements, a new approach and a correct methodologies to face financial compliance issues can be put in practice only together with the possibility to get the right information in a reasonable time.
 And this can be achieved through a standard and machine readable version of regulations, created by Daitomic by integrating an international regulatory standard with Artificial Intelligence, exploiting its AI engines, which collect and analyze financial regulations in place of humans, thus offering them a first impact analysis, that considers the internal processes and policies affected by any regulatory update, and also making these documents integrable in all the GRC (Governance, Risk management and Compliance) systems used by financial institutions.
 Therefore, exploiting Artificial Intelligence, Daitomic is automatically updated in real-time on regulatory updates and notifies users via email about the changes in their regulations of interest, also automatically extracting all the related obligations and penalties.
 These innovative features allow financial professionals to avoid the time-consuming and risky manual work which they need to do currently, also providing them with the information they need to make right decisions.
 Are you curious to experience how Daitomic will help you avoid compliance mistakes?
-Just try it for free!
+Just book a demo!